-Exclusions: Students studying Board Developed PDHPE must not study CEC modules which duplicate PDHPE modules.
+Exclusions: Students studying the Board Developed Course 'Health and Movement Science' must not study CEC modules which duplicate 'Health and Movement Science' modules.

 Students will learn about the importance of a healthy and active lifestyle and recognise the need to be responsible and informed decision-makers.